Bagong Pag-asa: History

-The land that is now occupied by the barangay was a cogon grassland with rice paddies, bamboo groves, and fruit-bearing trees that were said to be part of the Diliman Estate, a 1600 ha property owned by the Tuazon family that was sold to the Philippine government in 1938, which was included in the newly-founded Quezon City in 1939.
+The land that is now occupied by the barangay was a cogon grassland with rice paddies, bamboo groves, and fruit-bearing trees that were said to be part of the Diliman Estate, a 1600 ha property then in Caloocan owned by the Tuazon family that was sold to the Philippine government in 1938.
+It was included in the newly-founded Quezon City in 1939.

 New housing development

 In 1954, the Social Welfare Administration (now the Department of Social Welfare and Development), offered informal settlers from Barrio Tatalon (now Barangay Tatalon) in Quezon City an opportunity for permanent residential housing in a new residential development north of the area.
 Some settlers did not move into the new development, and relocated instead to the areas around the University of the Philippines Diliman campus and other places in the city, while others moved to the Malate district of the City of Manila.

-As army engineers, the Phlippine Homesite and Housing Corporation, and other government entities implemented the relocation and settlement of the informal settlers, the development was named the Magsaysay District.
+As army engineers, the Philippine Homesite and Housing Corporation, and other government entities implemented the relocation and settlement of the informal settlers, the development was named the Bago Bantay District or Magsaysay District.
 It eventually became known as Bagong Pag-asa, which is Filipino for "a new hope" as a way for its early residents to signify the hope for a better life.
 It was said to have originated from a speech of then-President Ramon Magsaysay, who was also responsible for the relocation program itself, as he was quoted for saying, "there is new hope" for the Philippines.